The Cook, the Thief, His Wife & Her Lover: Writing

 Peter Greenaway has said that the Jacobean play 'Tis Pity She's a Whore provided him with the main template for his screenplay.

 Music

 Michael Nyman's score prominently incorporated his 1985 composition Memorial.

 Design

 Jean-Paul Gaultier designed the costumes.
-Italian chef Giorgio Locatelli prepared the food, used as props.
+Italian chef Giorgio Locatelli prepared the food used as props.
+As characters move from location to location throughout the film, their costumes change colours to match.
+Outside the restaurant is blue, the kitchen is green, the dining room red, the restrooms white, and the book depository orange/brown.
+Greenaway stated the changing of colours represents how characters move between and inhabit each different world.

 Release

 Box office

 The film debuted at the 1989 Toronto International Film Festival and was released on 13 October 1989 in London on two screens.
 It grossed over $500,000 in London.
 During its opening week in Paris it grossed $158,500.

 It earned £640,213 in the UK.

-Miramax acquired the rights for $500,000, and released the film in New York on 6 April 1990.
+Miramax acquired the rights for $500,000 and released the film in New York on 6 April 1990.
 It was Greenaway's first film to be released fully in the US since The Draughtsman's Contract in 1982.
 It grossed $7.7 million in the US.

 Versions

 The film's original running time was 124 minutes.
 Due to the content, the MPAA gave Miramax a choice of either an X rating or go unrated (adults only) for theatrical release.
 Unrated was chosen in light of the X rating being more associated with pornographic films.
 Two versions of the film were released on VHS in the 1990s.
 One was an R-rated cut running 95 minutes (mainly for large video store chains); the other was the original version.